 Cold Bending for Different Steel Configurations

 Any cross-section and size of steel can be cold bent or rolled as long as it can fit into existing dies and rollers.
-Cold bending is most commonly applied to pipes of less than 10 inches diameter, channels, I-beams, angles and rectangular, round and half-round bars.
+Cold bending is most commonly applied to pipes of less than 10 inches in diameter, channels, I-beams, angles, and rectangular, round, and half-round bars.
 Large scale steel products such as plates can also be worked but sizes are limited due to the force necessary and the size of the rolling equipment needed.
-The bending process can be used to create gentle, large-diameter curves, 90ｰ corners or long series of pipe coils in which the pipe bends in a succession of 360ｰ circular turns.
+The bending process can be used to create gentle, large-diameter curves, 90ｰ corners, or long series of pipe coils in which the pipe bends in a succession of 360ｰ circular turns.

 Uses for Steel Shaped by Cold Bending

 Cold bent steel has many uses.
 Curved steel formed by cold bending is frequently used in the construction of buildings and bridges and is especially impressive when left exposed to view.
-Shipbuilders, railroads and automobile manufacturers also use cold bent steel products.
-The petrochemical industry uses curved and coiled piping for processing and transporting their products.
+Shipbuilders, railroads, and automobile manufacturers also use cold-bent steel products.
+The petrochemical industry uses curved and coiled piping for processing and transporting its products.
 Cold bent steel also has many other industrial and food-processing uses as well.

 Cold bending is an excellent way to shape steel with minimal deformation during the bending process.
 Steel shaped by cold bending can be found in applications ranging from commonly used everyday items to highly technical specialized industrial applications.

 Perfect for supporting blind flanges used in the openings of pressure vessels.
-Additionally, they can be used to hold an item up while workers are moving another item product place.
+Additionally, they can be used to hold an item up while workers are moving another item’s product placement.